 Confused?
 So is everyone else.
 I sort of understand, but not really.
 Think of it this way.
 You are receiving no Disability awards.
 You develop tinnitus, which is always 10%.
 This is your first award, so you get 10%.
 Another Veteran has 90% from multiple awards, develops tinnitus, gets 10% and VA math gives him/her 1%.
-Why is the first tinnitus worse than the second example?
+Why is the first tinnitus worse than the second one?

 You now see why going from 90% to 100% is extremely difficult - but not impossible.
 Always keep in mind that if you apply for an increase or something in addition to what you are already receiving, the VA can and will confirm your current condition.
 Let's say you are discharged and 10 years later you have put on 100 pounds and devlop diabetes.
 That often is a presumptive with a rating from 10% to 100%.
 Your spouse gets you to go on a diet and you lose the 100 pounds and are no longer diabetic.
 You get tennitus and apply for that award.
 The VA will disallow the diabetis award.
 Period.
 Just think clearly before you do anything.

-Copyright © 2021 El Paso County Colorado Progressive Veterans - All Rights Reserved.
+Copyright © 2022 El Paso County Colorado Progressive Veterans - All Rights Reserved.